 - The Group Entrance (Kress) can be entered via the driveway on the east side of the Museum off Convention Avenue, south of South Street, just past the entrance to Lot 7.
 This driveway is directly across from the SEPTA University City Regional Rail Station.
 Guests may be dropped off at the Group Entrance (Kress) but parking is not available in the Group Entrance lot.
 Use this entrance to access most galleries, the Pepper Mill Café, Museum Shop, and Rainey Auditorium.

-- The Trescher Entrance, located in between the Main (Kamin) and Group (Kress) Entrances on South Street, is open only for special occasions.
+- The Trescher Entrance, located in between the Main (Kamin) and Group (Kress) Entrances on South Street, can be entered through the Stoner Courtyard..

 Accessible parking is available in the University of Pennsylvania’s Lot 7 at the posted rates.
 The parking garage is adjacent to the Museum at the corner of South Street and Convention Avenue, with its entrance off Convention Avenue.
 Spaces are limited and available on a first-come, first-served basis.

 Gallery Access for Mobility Devices and Strollers

 On the third floor, a short flight of three stairs leads from the Etruscan Italy Gallery to the Greece Gallery.
 Members of our security staff are happy to assist any visitor who needs to use the nearby lift for access to this gallery—please notify them for assistance.

 Service animals are welcome in the Museum and its galleries.

 Wheelchair accessible restrooms are located at the Group Entrance (Kress).